With the Summer holidays drawing to an end, there’s no better time of year to miss the crowds and make the most of what Cornwall has to offer.

 September?
 Feels like Soup-tember!

 September is the time of year when the sea is at its warmest.
-The ocean warms up and cools down with a delay of a couple months either side of the air temperatures, meaning that the sea in Newquay is a balmy 19 degrees at the moment – which is due to stay fairly constant over September.
+The ocean warms up and cools down with a delay of a couple months either side of the air temperatures, meaning that the sea in Newquay is a balmy 19 degrees.
 Our sea temperatures drop to their lowest in March, during which they sit as low as 8 or 9 degrees.
-This means if you’re savvy enough to come on a surf trip in early Autumn, you’ll find that the sea is a whole ten degrees warmer than a trip in early Spring.
+This means if you’re savvy enough to come on a surf course or retreat in early Autumn, you’ll find that the sea is a whole ten degrees warmer than a trip in early Spring.
 For those of you who learnt to surf in a warmer climate and might be feeling nervous about your first dip into Cornish waters, September is your safest bet.

 2. Quiet beaches mean a higher wave count